 Researchers at the Washington University School of Medicine in St. Louis conducted a study to test how different sources of fiber affect the abundance of gut bacteria.
 In this mice study, the animals were bred under sterile conditions, so they did not have their own gut microbiomes.
 Instead, they each got a 20-strain cocktail of Bacteroides, a common type of gut bacteria, that had been isolated from a human gut.

-Afterwards, each mouse was given a selected diet for 4 weeks, essentially a base diet with supplementary fiber.
+Afterward, each mouse was given a selected diet for 4 weeks, essentially a base diet with supplementary fiber.
 The base diet was a model of a typical Western diet, and was made up of a high amount of saturated fats, and low in fruits and vegetables – and, therefore, fiber.

 Different types of fiber were then added to this base.
 In total, 34 different sources were tested, including pea protein, citrus peel, citrus pectin, tomato peel, orange fiber, apple fiber, oat hull fiber, cocoa, chia seeds, and rice bran.
 This meant a final total of 144 combinations!